zextras/tech-doc/source/carbonio/admincli/backup.rst

 versions.

 |backup| allows administrators to create an atomic backup of every
-item in the Mailstore & Provisioning (AppServer) account and restore different objects on different accounts or even on different servers.
+item in the Mailstore & Provisioning account and restore different objects on different accounts or even on different servers.

 By default, the default |backup| setting is to save all backup files in the **local directory** :file:`/opt/zextras/backup/zextras/`.
 In